Biophysics of Computation

 Brain Disease Modeling

-Investigating the cellular and circuit-level mechanisms underlying human epilepsy through computational modeling and analysis.
+Cellular and circuit-level mechanisms underlying diseases like epilepsy and cancer.

 Epilepsy Disease Modeling Human Tissue